-- (2) previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted. - d.
-The following Campaign activities shall be permitted only during the campaign period specified in Section 1, Cl.
-II (a) of this Code,: - (1) the distribution, posting or display of any physical campaign materials, as defined by Section 3 of this Code, on the main campus of WWU, but only in locations specified by this Code and by the Elections Coordinator and excluding where such activities are prohibited by WWU policies, with the exception of reserved table spaces provided by the Elections Coordinator. - (2) programs organized by RHA or Residence Hall Councils in which candidates are invited to speak.
-For such events, all candidates for a given position must be invited and given a minimum of three (3) days' notice.
-If a candidate declines the invitation, the program is permitted to continue. - e.
+(4) previously established websites or pages may be reactivated with the approval of the Elections Coordinator so long as all previous content is deleted.
+(2)(5)

+- e.
 During the campaign period specified in Section 1, Cl.
 II (a) of this Code, physical campaign materials, as defined by Section 3 of this Code, which are to be posted may only be posted on free boards and on spaces on the outside of buildings, as designated by the Elections Coordinator (see Attachment A to this Code).
 Candidates are limited to posting one poster per free board per candidate.
 The maximum size of a complete banner or poster posted at any location shall be one and a half feet by four feet (1' 6" by 4').
 Yard signs or other physical campaign materials which are freestanding and/or anchored in the ground are prohibited.
 This provision only applies to physical campaign materials posted on WWU's campus. - f.
 During the campaign period specified in Section 1, Cl.
 II (a) of this Code, physical campaign materials, as defined by Section 3 of this Code, which are to be displayed or distributed but not posted, may be displayed or distributed at any location on the main campus of WWU, except where their display or distribution is prohibited by this Code or by WWU policies.
 For the purposes of this provision, apparel, stickers, and buttons are an exception to the rule on displaying physical campaign material.
+Physical campaign material such as apparel, stickers, and buttons may not be worn by AS employees while acting in their official capacity as AS employees.

+f.a.
+Official capacity is any time in which an AS employee is working hours that can logged in their timesheet.

-Physical campaign material such as apparel, stickers, and buttons may not be worn by AS employees while acting in their official capacity as AS employees. - g.
-The following campaign activities shall not be permitted at any time for students seeking or considering seeking elective office, or for students associated with a campaign: - (1) the posting or writing of campaign materials or messages of any sort on classroom chalkboards or whiteboards, or on screen savers or backgrounds of any campus computer. - (2) the distribution, posting or display of any physical campaign materials on the main campus of WWU, except at those times and places permitted by this code. - (3) the posting, display, or distribution of any item of physical campaign material that is in support of more than one candidate. - (4) campaigning of any sort in the public spaces of WWU - (5) verbal campaigning of any sort in academic classrooms, with the exclusion of the collection of signatures on a filing petition, the announcement of a candidacy and the advertising of election events organized by the Elections Coordinator. - (6) Online advertisement purchases of over 20% of your spending maximum (\$10). - h.
+- g.
+The following campaign activities shall not be permitted at any time for students seeking or considering seeking elective office, or for students associated with a campaign: - the posting or writing of campaign materials or messages of any sort on classroom chalkboards or whiteboards, or on screen savers or backgrounds of any campus computer. - (2) the distribution, posting or display of any physical campaign materials on the main campus of WWU, except at those times and places permitted by this code. - (3) the posting, display, or distribution of any item of physical campaign material that is in support of more than one candidate. - (4) campaigning of any sort in the public spaces of WWU - (5) verbal campaigning of any sort in academic classrooms, with the exclusion of the collection of signatures on a filing petition, the announcement of a candidacy and the advertising of election events organized by the Elections Coordinator. - (6) Online advertisement purchases - h.
 The logos of AS offices, officially recognized AS programs, WWU offices, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials or campaign websites.
 For the purposes of this provision, campaign social media sites are able to share items related to the groups listed above, but may not use these logos with any electronic campaign materials (e.g. profile picture, cover photo, etc.).
 The AS logo is an exception to this rule and may be used on campaign materials.